Full Moon December 2025: Cold Moon Meaning and Rituals

 Cold Moon Release Ritual for Personal Evolution

-A cord-cutting ritual is a powerful spell or ceremony symbolically severs negative energetic connections binding us to relationships or attachments.
+A cord-cutting ritual is a powerful spell or ceremony that symbolically severs negative energetic connections binding us to relationships or attachments.
 This can be with a toxic relationship, family members, an unhealthy work environment, a physical location, etc.

 This Cold Moon Release Ritual is a powerful way to release any negative energy you encountered this past year.
 It will help you set intentions for prosperity and personal growth in the upcoming year.
 Feel free to adapt this candle magic ritual to your spiritual practice and personal intentions.